This site is not optimized for Internet Explorer 8 (or older).

 Dr. Gerdisch’s research interests include surgical treatment of atrial fibrillation, management of the left atrial appendage, minimally invasive mitral valve surgery, aortic valve repair, alternative mechanical valve anticoagulation, transcatheter valve in valve therapy, and regenerative tissue valve technology.
 Dr. Gerdisch is currently a fellow of American College of Surgeons, American College of Cardiology, and the Heart Rhythm Society.
 In addition to being a founding board member of Enhance Recovery After Surgery – Cardiac Society, he is also a member of CTSNet, AATS, EACTS, HVS, ISMICS, STS, and AHA (past president of the Indianapolis chapter).

 CTSNet is excited to launch Dr. Gerdisch’s Guest Editor Series “Surgical Atrial Fibrillation - What We Must Do and What We Can Do.”
-More information on this series will be released shortly, including registration details for the culminating live event that will explore this important topic.
+Click here to learn more about the series, including registration details for the culminating live event that will explore this important topic.

 Catherine Marcic Joyce for CTSNet: